semaphoreci/book-cicd-docker-kubernetes/README.md

 You need to have Docker installed to build the PDF.
 See `Makefile`.

 Semaphore automatically creates and uploads the PDF as an artifact from the latest version of source text.
-See [k8s-cicd-book][semaphore-project] project.
+See [project on Semaphore][semaphore-project].

 ## Writing